memtech/people/README.md

 # memtech people

 Let's plot a map showing where we call come from!
+[Check it Out](memtech_people.geojson)!

 ## How?